 Businesses that cultivate a culture of transparency are better positioned to earn the trust and loyalty of their workers (and fulfill their obligations to shareholders and customers).

 Maintaining transparency in the workplace requires dedication and constant communication.
 And doing so in a remote-work environment where interactions are limited to video conferencing, messaging apps, and group emails can be challenging.

 Without proximity and collaboration, workplace transparency can becomes difficult to sustain.
 Here are some tips to be more transparent without compromising collaboration for remote or hybrid teams.

 Sharing information encourages a transparency culture.
 Using videoconferencing tools can be an effective way to keep your company’s entire workforce updated and informed.

 If your business already advocates transparency in the workplace, recurring stand-up meetings and company-wide updates are nothing new.
 Zoom or another video conferencing tool is only a change in format.

 Unfortunately, a videoconference isn’t always a place where team members feel at ease in raising their concerns or speaking candidly about workplace issues.
 The format itself makes it easy for employees to become disengaged observers, not active participants.

 To make your virtual all-hands meetings more engaging for your employees:

-Give attendees multiple ways to join: Make the meeting accessible from a desktop, from a phone, or by dialing in from a conference room.
+Give attendees multiple ways to join: Make the meeting accessible from a laptop, phone, or by dialing in from a conference room.
 This added flexibility can increase attendance.
 After all, transparency is about inclusion, even more so from afar.

 Offer more chances for engagement: Want to increase viewer participation?
 Vote using live polls, solicit employee questions in chat, and let people respond with GIFs.